Optimal Smoothed Analysis of the Simplex Method: Semi-random shadow bound

 \subsection{Triples}

 In order to get an upper bound on the size of the shadow path, we want to reason about the case where the shadow path contains a basis in $M(A,c+Z,c'+Z,m)$ and whose neighbors on the shadow path are in $G(A,b,g)$.
-In order to do this effectively without having to worry about non-trivial correlations, we will consider sequences of three bases on the shadow path contained in $M(A,c+Z,c'+Z,m) \cap G(A,b,g)$.
+In order to do this effectively without having to worry about non-trivial correlations, we will consider sequences of three consecutive bases on the shadow path which are all contained in $M(A,c+Z,c'+Z,m) \cap G(A,b,g)$.
+When a large enough fraction of bases are in this intersection, then the number of triples of consecutive bases will automatically be large as well.